mittwald/llm-proxy/README.md

 ## Technical Details

 This proxy uses [LiteLLM](https://litellm.ai/) to provide OpenAI API compatibility with mittwald's AI hosting service.
-The proxy handles:

-- API key authentication with mittwald
-- Request/response format conversion
-- Rate limiting and error handling
-- Model routing and selection
+The proxy handles authenticating with the mittwald API, and routing requests to the appropriate model.

 ## Documentation & Resources